-(Pocket-lint) - If you've come to this page, you're probably trying to understand why when you see yourself on a Zoom call, everything you see in your Zoom video is backwards, with things like text and clothing motifs appearing the wrong way round.
+(Pocket-lint) - If you've come to this page, you're probably trying to understand why, when you see yourself on a Zoom call, everything you see in your Zoom video is backwards, with things like text and clothing motifs appearing the wrong way round.
 The same will happen in Google Meets and Microsoft Teams.

 So what's going on and how would you fix this problem?
 First, you need to understand what's going on.

 It's all about mirroring

 There's no need to panic, because your video isn't actually backwards.
 When those people on the other end of the call see you, you look exactly as you should.
 That means that all text is the right way round to them.

 In essence, to fix this problem, you don't have to do anything at all, because it's only the preview of yourself in the video that you see that looks the wrong way round.

 That's because mirroring is turned on by default when using Zoom and other services.
 You can test this by reaching out to shake hands with yourself - mirroring will see both you and your video image reaching out with the same hand.
 That's how you know mirroring is on.
-It's also mirrored in Skype and Google Meets too.
+It's also mirrored in Teams, Skype and Google Meets too.

 Why is mirroring used?

 A mirrored image presents the view of yourself that you're used to seeing.
 You see it every morning when you look in the mirror.
 When it comes to presenting it's a lot easier for you to understand what's going on, giving much more natural results thanks to mirroring.

 Without mirroring in your preview window, when you reach left, you'll see yourself reaching right and that's confusing.
 You immediately think you're doing it backwards, because it's not what you expect to see and you try to correct it.
 It's a phenomena that only really arises with video where you can see yourself, which is only something we've been dealing with for a couple of decades.